34 Awesome DIY Backyard Ideas

 If you’re wishing for wisteria or craving clematis, you can plant them just steps away in this planter and trellis for your deck or patio.
 And if you build a pair of them, you can create a privacy screen or provide shade from the late afternoon sun.
 Planning to renovate your backyard?
 Here are our favorite backyard upgrade ideas.

 This super-simple potting bench will make your gardening projects much more enjoyable—and it’ll help you stay organized, too!

 We designed this bench to be strong without complex joints.
 An experienced woodworker can complete this potting bench in a day.
 If you’re a beginner, allow two or three days to follow these planter bench plans.

 Build a Grill Gazebo

 For the ultimate in DIY outdoor furniture projects, why not challenge yourself with this grill gazebo?
 It can be fully customized to include bench seats, lighting, built-in coolers, wine glass storage and more.
-And it will accommodate most standard grill sizes (see our guide to choosing the best grill fuel source), yet it’s compact enough to fit onto a small deck or patio.
+And it will accommodate most standard grill sizes, yet it’s compact enough to fit onto a small deck or patio.

 This is a large-scale, multi-day project requiring moderate skills.
 Our grillzebo is made from Western red cedar, but you could save around $400 by using pressure-treated lumber instead.